 - Glossary of trade terminology.

-Newcomers should take into consideration that for some types of work in outdoor environments during the Winter months, there may be a significant slowdown in available work, due to climate conditions.
+Newcomers should take into consideration that for some types of work in outdoor environments during the winter months, there may be a significant slowdown in available work.

 Prospective employees should make sure that an employer has workers’ compensation coverage that provides for workers in case of job site accidents.

 There are numerous unions representing construction workers in the various trades across the GTA.

 A newcomer should understand the pros and cons of union membership, in evaluating whether to join a union.